ni/grpc-labview/docs/Reflection.md

 # gRPC Reflection

 ## What is reflection?
 gRPC reflection is a mechanism that allows clients to dynamically discover the services, methods, and message types supported by a gRPC server at runtime, without requiring `.proto` files.
 With reflection enabled, a client can query the server for its service definitions, including available RPC methods and their input/output message structures.
-This is especially useful for debugging, building generic gRPC tools (like CLI clients and browsers), and supporting dynamic or exploratory client behavior. gRPC reflection works by exposing a special reflection service that responds to these metadata queries using standard gRPC calls.
+This is especially useful for debugging, building generic gRPC tools (like CLI clients and browsers) and supporting dynamic or exploratory client behavior. gRPC reflection works by exposing a special reflection service that responds to these metadata queries using standard gRPC calls.

 In grpc-labview, this reflection service is enabled for all servers created created since v1.0.0.6.